Extending Advanced Monitoring

 You can quickly mute and unmute PubSub+ Insights monitors for Datadog directly from the list of Monitors using the quick mute icon quick mute icon.

-Image disdplaying the location of the Quick Mute button
+Image displaying the location of the Quick Mute button

 Muting a monitor this way does so for an indefinite time period.
-You should note that muting monitors this way generally won't work for proprietary [Insights] monitors, see Muting Locked PubSub+ Insights Monitors for Datadog Using Downtime for details.
+You generally cannot mute proprietary [Insights] monitors this way, see Muting Locked PubSub+ Insights Monitors for Datadog Using Downtime for details.

 Muting Locked PubSub+ Insights Monitors for Datadog Using Downtime